-Content area: Career Technical Education-Pathways: Arts, Media, and Entertainment
+Content area: Career Technical Education – Pathways: Agriculture and Natural Resources

 Objectives: Students will:

 - Examine the coast live oak tree and its woodland community of plants and animals

 - Discover how the oak survives wildfire and drought, and how it reproduces

 - Students view and explore the presentation on coast live oaks in the virtual learning module and complete the Exploring Coast Live Oak worksheet.

 Strategies for English Language Learners and Learners with Special Needs:

 - Students work in groups to read through the presentation together.

 - Students use a translator and keep a vocabulary log of new words.

 - Provide the handout in Spanish, although the presentation is only available in English.